 If you click right now on the Support or FAQ Manager menu items in the Support menu in a new installation of this plugin, you will see only the page headers with no tickets.
 That’s because there are no tickets to display yet.
 (If you have updated from an earlier install, your submitted tickets and FAQs should be visible on these pages.)

 The first thing we want to do is to set up the categories that your users will use to submit their support tickets.
 Go to Support > Tickets Categories.

 You will notice there is a Default category already included called General Questions.
 (This category cannot be deleted and is a great addition to any site as you may have users who may not think their questions fall into any particular category).

-Now, before you go crazy in here, take a minute to think about what categories would be best to include for your users.
-For example, if you are running a Multisite that provides Marketpress stores then you would include support categories like ‘Shopping Cart‘ or ‘Shipping‘.
+Now, before you go crazy in here adding categories willy-nilly, take a minute to think about what categories would be best to include for your users.
+For example, if you are running a Multisite that provides MarketPress stores, then you might want to include support categories like “Shopping Cart” or “Shipping”.

-can get confusing and are all easily contained under a broader “Adding Products” category.
-I’ll go ahead and add a few categories for my Multisite setup here that offers Marketpress sites to my users.
+I’ll go ahead and add a few categories for my Multisite setup here that offers MarketPress sites to my users.

 You will also have a default category here, just like the one on the Tickets Categories page, for General Questions that cannot be deleted.
 This makes a great place to put miscellaneous information or things that arise with no particular category, or cannot be divided off into a new category.

-And it appears in the network admin dashboard!
+That new ticket now appears in the admin under Support.
 TaDa!